 - What you can expect in a hypnosis session and ways to start reprogramming your subconscious today

 - Tune in to the previous episode, Leading (and Parenting) in Uncertain Times

 - Listen to episode 21: Using Hypnosis to Overcome Your Blocks in Business

-- Learn more about the Playing Full Out Revolution
+- Learn more about the Inside Out Method

 - Connect with Rita on LinkedIn